jma52799/next-job-scraper/README.md

 ## API Endpoints

 - **GET /api/jobs**: Returns all job records from the database.
-- **GET /api/jobs?results={INTEGER}**: Returns the specified number of records.
+- **GET /api/jobs?results={INTEGER}**: Returns the first specified number of records.
 If the requested amount exceeds the number of records in the database, all records are returned.
    - For example, to retrieve 10 records: **GET /jobs?results=10**
 - **POST /api/cron/scrape**: Scrapes job listings from LinkedIn and stores them in the database (only if it's not a duplicate of an existing record).